 I wrote this article as a response to my readers asking me what tools I use in my editing workflow, especially as it relates to removing noise and sharpening and enlarging images.
 Topaz Denoise AI will kick off part one of this four-part review.
 If you are interested in the three other photography tools that I suggest be in every photographer’s editing kit you can read those reviews at Topaz Sharpen AI, Topaz Gigapixel AI and Topaz JPEG to RAW.
 Each of these four products made up what Topaz Labs called their Topaz Utilty Bundle.
 For 2022, Topaz removed JPEG to RAW from the Utility Bundle and renamed it to the Image Quality Bundle.

 For those of you thinking about purchasing any Topaz Labs product, please consider using the affiliate links provided in this post.
 I receive a small commission to support my content creation efforts and there is no extra cost to you.

-If you prefer to go directly to the software without reading click here Topaz Denoise AI.
-Use COUPON CODE coolwildlife15 to receive an automatic 15% discount.
+If you prefer to go directly to the software without reading any further click on Topaz Labs Denoise AI.

 TIP #2: KNOW YOUR CAMERA: Every camera’s ability to handle noise varies greatly so I strongly suggest that you experiment with your camera.
 Take the same low light image at all ISO’s and review them at 100% in post.
 This will allow you to decide where you feel the maximum limit is for your camera and it is based on your tolerance for noise and how you plan to use your images.
 If it is a web post at 72 DPI I’d push a lot higher than if it is going to print.